engtuncay/engtuncay.github.io/php/php-mysql-tutor-pdo.md

 VALUES (value1, value2, value3,...)

 ```

-To learn more about SQL, please visit our SQL tutorial.

 In the previous chapter we created an empty table named "MyGuests" with five columns: "id", "firstname", "lastname", "email" and "reg_date".
 Now, let us fill the table with data.